underground-software/ILKD_course_materials/procedures.md

 When you author a commit the first line(s) you type into your editor will become the title, and by hitting enter twice and leaving a blank line the subsequent text will become the full commit message.
-The `git format-patch` utility will automatically put the title and message of a commit into the respective title and body of the corresponding genereated email patch file.
+The `git format-patch` utility will automatically put the title and message of a commit into the respective title and body of the corresponding generated email patch file.

 Your commits should have a title that is a short summary of the changes in this commit and you should include any further details in the commit message.